jogaudard/fluxible/README.md

 with large flux datasets and to integrate into a reproducible workflow.
 Using the Fluxible R package makes the workflow reproducible, increases compatibility across studies, and is more time efficient.

+The Fluxible R package is made to transform any dataset of gas concentration over time into a flux dataset.
+It was originally made to be used with a closed loop chamber system connected to a gas analyzer.
+A function for use with a tent is in development (see further developments).

 ## Installation